 Conclusion

 In summary, stopping judgment is a conscious choice that requires effort and practice.
 It involves embracing empathy, practicing active listening, challenging our biases, and treating others with kindness and respect.
-By doing so, we can create a more inclusive and compassionate society where everyone feels valued and accepted for who they are.
+Doing so can create a more inclusive and compassionate society where everyone feels valued and accepted for who they are.
 Let’s strive to be non-judgmental and contribute towards a more harmonious world.

 ALSO, READ HOW TO STOP BEING A PEOPLE PLEASER